nowtechnologies/cpp-logger/README.md

 The ones with the name `send` behave according to the stored configuration and the actual parameter list.
 The ones with the name `sendNoHeader` skip printing a header, if any defined in the config.
-The ones receiving the `LogTopicType` parameter will emit the message preceded by the string used to register the given `LogTopicInstance` parameter if it was actually registered.
+The ones receiving the `LogTopicType` parameter will emit the message preceded by the string used to register the given `TopicInstance` parameter if it was actually registered.
 If not, the whole message is discarded.
-Passing the `LogTopicInstance` variables is not possible, but this class has an overloaded * paramerer to return the contained `LogTopicType` value.
+Passing the `TopicInstance` variables is not possible, but this class has an overloaded * paramerer to return the contained `LogTopicType` value.
 The ones without the `LogTopicType` parameter will emit the message unconditionally.